-- When the aircraft altitude descends to within 2500 feet of the selected $\frac{1}{2}$ altitude setting, the Minimums Dox appears with the minimums Bug appears in cyan on the altitude setting, the Minimums box appears with the altitude value in cyan altitude tape. - When the aircraft is within 100 feet of the selected altitude setting, the bug and text turn white. - Once the aircraft reaches the selected altitude minimums setting, the bug and the altitude text turn yellow and the aural alert "Minimums, minimums," is heard one time.
+- When the aircraft altitude descends to within 2500 feet of the selected altitude setting, the Minimums box appears with the altitude value in cyan text. - When the aircraft is within 100 feet of the selected altitude setting, the bug and text turn white. - Once the aircraft reaches the selected altitude minimums setting, the bug and the altitude text turn yellow and the aural alert "Minimums, minimums," is heard one time.
 The text remains in yellow until the aircraft altitude is more than 50 feet above the set altitude minimum value.